Sydney harbour bridge

 Why is the walk called Seven Bridges Walk Sydney?

-Participants not only experience the scenic beauty of Sydney’s landscapes but also contribute to Cancer Council NSW’s mission by raising funds dedicated to cancer research and prevention programs.
+Participants experience the scenic beauty of Sydney’s landscapes and contribute to Cancer Council NSW’s mission by raising funds dedicated to cancer research and prevention programs.

 The Seven Bridges Walk Sydney